-Djibouti lies at the junction of three active, major coastal spreading centres: (a) the Eastern Africa Rift zone; (b) The Gulf of Aden Rift; and (c) and the Red Sea Rift (Figure 1).
+Djibouti lies at the junction of three active, major coastal spreading centers: (a) the Eastern Africa Rift zone; (b) The Gulf of Aden Rift; and (c) and the Red sea Rift (Figures 1 and 2).
 This structural junction is unique being the focal point of very high heat flux.

-According to a recent study by the Geothermal Energy Association (GEA, 1999), the geothermal potential in Djibouti is between 230-860 MWe from a number of prospects including: (i) Lake Assal; (ii) Lake Abhe; (ii) Hanle; (iii) Gaggade: (iv) Arta; (v) Tadjourah; (vi) Obock; (vii) and Dorra (Figure 2).
+According to a recent study by the Geothermal Energy Association (GEA, FIG 1999), the geothermal potential in Djibouti is between 230-860 MWe from a number of prospects including: (i) Lake Assal, (ii) Lake Abbe; (iii) Hanle; (iv) Gaggade: (v) Arta; (vi) Tadjourah; (vii) Obock; (viii) and Dorra (Figure 2).

-Much effort has been spent in Djibouti since the 1970's, in view of the country being deficient of indigenous energy resources.
-Djibouti's current energy production is by fossil fuels (Table 1).
-The first concerted effort to assess and explore Djibouti's geothermal resources took place in the Assal area from 1970 to 1983 and was funded by the French government.
+Much effort has been expended in Diibouti since the 1970s, in view of the country being deficient of indigenous energy resources.
+Djibouti is entirely dependent upon imported petroleum supplies for its power generation needs (Table 1).
+The first concerted effort to assess and explore Djibouti's geothermal resources took place in the Assal area from 1970-83 and funded by French government.
 About six exploratory wells were drilled in the Assal geothermal fields.
-While a high-temperature system with high temperatures has been successfully located, problems related to high salinity of the discovered fluids, which is due to the close proximity of the field to the Gulf of Aden, has delayed resource development and exploitation.
-In 2000, Geothermal Development Associates (GDA), of USA completed a feasibility study for the development of a 30 MWe geothermal power plant in the Lake Assal region.
+While a very high temperature system has been successfully located, problems related to high salinity of the discovered fluids, which is due to the close proximity of the field to the Gulf of Aden, has delayed resource development and exploitation.